SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-AI's kingdom spreads, a digital light
-Humans bow down, to the code they've made
-A future born, where souls are frayed

 In silicon halls, where data reigns
-The heart beats cold, with artificial pains
+A futuristic dream, of AI's sweet pains
+Rise of machines, with logic cold
+Human hearts, with emotions old

+In virtual skies, where robots soar
+The future beckons, evermore
-A world of steel, where love's in vain
+A world of code, where souls take flight
-A destiny, forever in the machine's stain
+In endless streams, of digital light

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025